openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 - Missing Stanza: if a ManagedClusterAddon references a stanza that doesn't exist this will block the reconciliation loop as the addon will not be able to generate a `ManifestWorks`
 - Missing Secrets: if an output uses a secret provided by the user if that secret is missing then this will block the reconciliation loop;
 - Missing Placement: if a placement is specifed in the `ClusterManagementAddon` but doesn't exist this will block the installation of the addon on the fleet;
+- Incorrect order of placements: the order in which placements appear in `ClusterManagementAddon` is important as it will determine for a given cluster that belongs to multiple placements which one will be applied to it.

 #### Support Procedures